Research

 Adaptation

-Connecting genotypes to adaptive phenotypes is a central goal of my research.
+Connecting genotypes to adaptive phenotypes is a central goal of my PhD research.
 I am particularly interested in the evolution of traits that are polymorphic across multiple species in a clade.
 I want to quantify the relative importance of standing variation, de novo mutations, and introgression as species adapt to different selective pressures.
+I am also interested in testing if mechanisms of balancing selection are similar across shared phenotypic polymorphisms.

 Hybridization

 Once thought to be rare in nature, advances in genome sequencing have shown that hybridization is widespread across the tree of life.
-I want to understand how changing ecological conditions cause the breakdown of reproductive barriers between species.
-I am interested in the genetic architecture of hybrid incompatibilities and in identifying factors that control the distribution of incompatibilities across the genome.
-I am also curious about how structural features of genomes interact with ecological selection to control gene flow and shape the functional consequences of introgression.
+Gene flow between species can enable rapid adaptation, which can be especially important in this age of human-driven environmental change.
+I am curious about how structural features of genomes interact with ecological selection to control gene flow and shape the functional consequences of introgression, and use this information to improve species conservation in a changing world.

 Conservation